MileHacker Logo

 Public Transportation

 Public transit here is informal.
 No fixed route maps or official timetables exist.
 Aliabad often serves as a central hub for shared transport.
 From that location, vehicles generally head north towards Gulmit and Passu, or south towards Gilgit.
-For transport between Karimabad and Aliabad, or to nearby villages like Ganish, smaller collective vans or private taxis are options.
+For travel between Karimabad and Aliabad, or to nearby villages like Ganish, smaller collective vans or private taxis are options.

 Fares are paid directly to the driver or conductor, usually in cash.
-Fares are generally fixed per person for certain routes.
+Fares are generally fixed per person for specific routes.
 Expect vehicles to wait until they are full prior to leaving, making departure times flexible.
 This wait can be short or long, depending on passenger volume.

 Public Transport Details